 You can have a direct impact on California wolf recovery by supporting our vital efforts.

-Please help us meet our fundraising goal of $100,000 by December 31, 2013 to directly support California Wolf Recovery!
 This is a critical time for wolf recovery with the recent proposed loss of federal protection of gray wolves.
-In order for the California Wolf Center to continue is vital work towards ensuring the successful return and protection of wolves in California, we need your help to meet our fundraising goal.
+In order for the California Wolf Center to continue is vital work towards ensuring the successful return and protection of wolves in California, we need your help.
 Together we can restore this icon of wilderness to our state.
 Learn more about what the California Wolf Center is doing for wolves in California.
 Please also consider DONATING NOW to support this important work.